Eric Sprott*'s Response

 The World Gold Council is not moved by fund manager Eric Sprott*'s call to revamp the industry's statistics on demand ..
 "The World Gold Council has been sharing gold demand data for decades and we place a great emphasis on the quality of our data.
 Providing greater transparency and accuracy to the supply and demand model is a process in which the World Gold Council is heavily engaged on an ongoing basis ..
 Providing more transparency and accuracy to the supply and demand model is an ongoing process in which we are heavily engaged."

-LINK HERE to our related post on Eric Sprott*
+LINK HERE to our related post on Eric Sprott*Letter From Eric Sprott*:

 Dear World Gold Council